AdobeDocs/campaign-standard.it-IT/help/channels/using/event-transactional-messages.md

 **Invio di registri di registro**

-Quando un evento transazionali è stato assegnato a una consegna di esecuzione non riuscito, questo evento viene posticipato e riprovato qualche minuto dopo.
-Quando viene riprovato, viene assegnato a una nuova consegna dell'esecuzione.

-Tuttavia, i registri di invio della nuova consegna dell'esecuzione non vengono immediatamente aggiornati (l'aggiornamento viene eseguito tramite un flusso di lavoro pianificato).
+Nel processo di tentativi, i registri di invio della nuova consegna dell'esecuzione non vengono immediatamente aggiornati (l'aggiornamento viene eseguito tramite un flusso di lavoro pianificato).
 It means that the message could be in **[!UICONTROL Pending]** status even if the transactional event has been processed by the new execution delivery.

 **Consegna esecuzione non riuscita**